State-specific ion mobilities of Lr^+ (Z = 103) in helium

-The \textit{ab initio} MRCI calculations of the interaction potentials were performed using the DIRAC19 code \cite{DIRAC19}.
-The calculations were carried out in the framework of the four component Dirac-Coulomb Hamiltonian, and the nuclei were treated within a finite-nucleus model \textit{via} the Gaussian charge distribution \cite{VisDya97}.
-The uncontracted Gaussian-type Dyall basis sets \cite{dyall2004,dyall2011} of single-augmented triple-zeta (s-aug-cv3z) quality were used for all the elements.
-The metal ion and the neutral helium atom were placed along the \textit{z}-axis in a system of Cartesian coordinates, separated by an inter-atomic distance $d$ that was varied from $2.0\,$\AA~ to $40.0\,$\AA~ for the calculation of the interaction potentials.
 The electronic structure was obtained in two steps.
 In the first step, Dirac-Hartree-Fock calculations were performed using the average of configuration (AOC) type calculation.
 The AOC allowed us to represent the open-shell electronic structure system with 2 valence electrons that were evenly distributed over 12 valence spinors (6 Kramers pairs) of \textit{s} and \textit{d} atomic characters.
 The resulting wavefunction was used as reference for the CI calculations.
 In the second step, the energy levels and the spectroscopic properties were calculated using the MRCI approach, within the Kramers-restricted configuration interaction (KRCI) module in DIRAC19 \cite{DIRAC19,saue2020,thyssen2008,knecht2010}.
 In this implementation, the KRCI calculations use the concept of generalized active space (GAS) \cite{fleig2003}, which enables MRCI calculations with single and double electron excitations for different GAS set-ups \cite{saue2020}.
-The MRCI model \textit{a priory} takes into consideration the dynamical correlation of the active electrons \cite{fleig2012}.
+The MRCI model \textit{a priori} takes into consideration the dynamical correlation of the active electrons \cite{fleig2012}.